Brienne of Tarth

 She can be headstrong and judgmental, but she is also honest, straightforward, loyal and determined.
 Although she has received extremely poor treatment from most knights, Brienne clings to a naïvely idealized concept of knighthood.
 Despite – or perhaps because of – the fact that she has no expectation of ever being recognized by society for her accomplishments and strength of character, she nevertheless strives to live up to the ideal of a true knight at all times.

-Brienne was born the eldest daughter of Lord Selwyn Tarth, lord of Evenfall Hall, on the island of Tarth.
-Her mother died when she was so young that she doesn't remember her.
+Brienne was born the eldest daughter of Lord Selwyn Tarth, Lord of Evenfall Hall, on the island of Tarth.
+Her mother died when she was so young that she does not remember her.
 She had a single older brother, Galladon, who drowned when she was eight, and two younger sisters, both of whom died in the cradle.
 This makes her the only offspring of Lord Selwyn, a fact that naturally encouraged him to find a suitable match for her.
 Given her ugly and ungainly appearance and attitude, however, the task was a difficult one, especially since Brienne was bent on a martial life rather than a marital one, more comfortable with a sword than in the company of court society.
 She was tutored by a master-at-arms named Ser Goodwin.

 Her father successfully found three men willing to betroth her, for her father's wealthy lands, though the first two fell through.
 A younger son of Lord Bryen Caron was Brienne's first betrothed.
-They met only once, on the occasion of their betrothal, when she was 7 and he was 10.
+They met only once, on the occasion of their betrothal, when she was seven and he was ten.
 The boy died two years later with his father, mother and sisters.
 Had he not died, Brienne would have been wed to him within the year of her first flowering.
 The second betrothal was to Ser Ronnet Connington, who was six years older than her.
 Red Ronnet gave her a rose, and told her it was all she would have of him, breaking the betrothal.
 The last man Brienne was betrothed to, Ser Humfrey Wagstaff, warned her he would insist she act womanly once they were wed.
 Though only sixteen, Brienne replied she would only accept such a demand from a man who could beat her in combat.
 In the effort, Ser Humfrey ended up with three broken bones and a broken betrothal.

 After that, Lord Selwyn stopped trying to arrange a marriage for her.
 Brienne's only positive encounter with a man occurred when the Tarths' liege lord, Renly Baratheon, visited their island during his coming of age tour.
 He crossed paths with Brienne and treated her courteously, and she fell in love with him.
-Some time later, Lord Selwyn sent her to be fostered at Storm's End.
+Some time later, Lord Selwyn sent her to Storm's End.

 A Clash of Kings